 Creativity, Activity, Service (CAS)

 CAS is an experiential learning component of the Diploma Program.
-Students complete a wide variety of extracurricular, community service and active options to meet and reflect on personal learning goals.
+Students complete a wide variety of extracurriculars, community service, and active options to meet and reflect on personal learning goals.

-This research project begins in grade 11 and introduces students to the demands and rewards of independent work.
-Emphasis is placed on doing personal research and communicating ideas effectively in order to write an extended essay in an area of personal interest.
+This research project begins in Grade 11 and introduces students to the demands and rewards of independent work.
+Emphasis is placed on personal research and effective communication in order to write an extended essay in an area of personal interest.

 Alto students are encouraged to explore the world from a local and global perspective.
-Students have the opportunity to plan their own service trip, set goals, and work with peers to plan all aspects of an international trip.
-They will investigate a new culture and organize a community project in a developing country.
+Students have the opportunity to work with peers to set goals and plan all aspects of their own international service trip.
+They will investigate new cultures and organize a community project in a developing country.